Tangshake/RecruitmentTasks/README.md

 - Task_4

     Create a method that validates date between years: 2001-2099.
 Rules: Cannot use built-in functions like Calendar etc. Method accepts three parameters: day, month and year.
 Returns boolean value that states if date is valid or not.
 Only dates between 2001 and 2099 are going to be validated.
+- Task_5
+    Create a program that reads a set of instructions from a file, executes them one by one and prints the result.
+Example file:
+    ```
+    add 2
+    multiply 3
+    apply 10
+    ```
+    How it works?
+We take a value from the apply instruction.
+Its gonna be our start number then we execute the instructions from the top to the bottom.
+    ```
+    10
+    10 + 2
+    (10 + 2) * 3
+    36 <-- final result
+    ```